H2Cyber/VolDiff/README.md

 VolDiff: Malware Memory Footprint Analysis
 ==========================================

+VolDiff is a bash script that runs Volatility plugins against memory images captured before and after malware execution.
+It creates a report that highlights system changes.

-VolDiff is a malware analysis tool based on Volatility.
+VolDiff is a simple yet powerfull malware analysis tool that enables malware analysts to quickly identify IOCs.

 Directions:
 -----------